gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 nothing to lock.
 The one thing that is not safe, and the docs flag this for any stateful object, is feeding a single `Tokenizer` from several threads at once: that object has mutable state, so sharing it is your lock to take.

+Absence of shared mutable state is an argument, and an argument about thread safety is worth exactly what its tests are.
+Two of them back the claim. [`pytest-run-parallel`](https://github.com/Quansight-Labs/pytest-run-parallel) reruns each test on every core at once, twenty iterations deep, so a race that the single-threaded run steps over gets thousands of chances to tear; and the same suite runs again under [ThreadSanitizer](https://clang.llvm.org/docs/ThreadSanitizer.html) on a no-GIL 3.14 build, whose suppression list is empty on purpose on the principle that any race it reports against the extension is a real bug in the C, not interpreter noise.
+The one place a tree edit does share memory, the lazy per-tree indexes, is walked under a per-object
+[critical section](https://docs.python.org/3/c-api/init.html#c.Py_BEGIN_CRITICAL_SECTION) so a concurrent mutation cannot rewire the tree mid-walk.

 Shipping it is the last piece.
 A free-threaded interpreter has its own ABI, tagged with a trailing `t` (`cp313t`, `cp314t`), so it needs
 [its own wheels](https://packaging.python.org/en/latest/specifications/platform-compatibility-tags/). turbohtml builds